panpiperwp/graph/README.md

 - You can reserve memory for the graph!
 See the Doxygen documentation and take a look at the constructors for the Graph class.

 I hope that you find this class useful!

+Update 6/18/2015:
+- Clarified the type of graph; it turns out that a "flexible graph" is actually a mathematical term and not what I have set out to create.
+Dynamic (can add and remove vertices and edges) and sparse (implements an adjacency list so keep the number edges O(n)) are much more descriptive terms
+- In an attempt to mimic the STL, I renamed most of the objects.
+Commenting is better, too, and documentation is complete.
+- The big 5 have been implemented!
+(It has to be said that the move semantics may be lacking, however.)